andrew/ultimate-awesome/README.md

 - [awesome-codepoints](https://github.com/Codepoints/awesome-codepoints) - Awesome Code Points.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - 2024 up-to-date list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
 - [awesome-javascript](https://github.com/wwsun/awesome-javascript) - A learning guide for JavaScript programmers.
+- [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
+Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-swiftui](https://github.com/chinsyo/awesome-swiftui) - A curated list of awesome SwiftUI tutorials, libraries, videos and articles.
 - [Awesome-Face-Forgery-Generation-and-Detection](https://github.com/clpeng/Awesome-Face-Forgery-Generation-and-Detection) - A curated list of articles and codes related to face forgery generation and detection.
 - [awesome-buttplug](https://github.com/buttplugio/awesome-buttplug) - A list of awesome projects that use the Buttplug Sex Toy Control Library.